Vieirinha: PAOK

-Wolfsburg
+VfL Wolfsburg

 With a short statement on 3 January 2012, PAOK announced the club had come to terms regarding the transfer of Vieirinha to German side VfL Wolfsburg; the player signed until June 2015, for approximately €4 million.
 He made his Bundesliga debut on the 21st, playing 45 minutes in a 1–0 home victory over 1.
 FC Köln.

 Vieirinha scored his first official goal for the Wolves on 9 March 2013, contributing to a 5–2 away rout of SC Freiburg with a volley from outside the box.
 In September, during a DFB-Pokal game against VfR Aalen, he ruptured his knee ligaments, going on to be sidelined until April of the following year.

-Vierinha played at right-back as Wolfsburg won its first domestic cup on 30 May 2015, with a 3–1 win over Borussia Dortmund, and featured in the same position on 1 August as they conquered the DFL-Supercup against FC Bayern Munich in a penalty shootout.
+Vierinha played at right-back as Wolfsburg won its first domestic cup on 30 May 2015, with a 3–1 win over Borussia Dortmund, and featured in the same position on 1 August as they claimed the DFL-Supercup against Bayern Munich in a penalty shootout.
 On 8 December, again as a winger, he was one of three players on target for the hosts as they defeated Manchester United 3–2 in the last round of the UEFA Champions League's group stage and progressed at the expense of their adversary.

 Return to Greece

 On 31 August 2017, PAOK announced the signing of Vierinha on a €1 million fee.
-He scored his first goal in his second spell on 20 November, netting from a penalty in a 2–1 home win against Atromitos FC.
+He scored his first goal in his second spell on 20 November, netting from a penalty in a 2–1 home win against Atromitos.

-On 12 May 2018, a free kick from captain Vieirinha helped the club overcome AEK Athens F.C. in the final of the Greek Cup at the Olympic Stadium, a 2–0 victory to help renew the supremacy in that tournament.
-For his display, he was named the Player of the match.
+On 12 May 2018, a free kick from captain Vieirinha helped the club overcome AEK Athens in the final of the Greek Cup at the Olympic Stadium, a 2–0 victory to help renew the supremacy in that tournament.
+For his display, he was named player of the match.

-Vieirinha suffered an anterior cruciate ligament injury against Athlitiki Enosi Larissa F.C. on 14 April 2019, going on to be sidelined for approximately six months.
-In spite of this, he still took the field in the 89th minute of the final league fixture with Levadiakos F.C. the following weekend, as the side were crowned champions for the first time since 1985 and third overall.
+Vieirinha suffered an anterior cruciate ligament injury against AEL on 14 April 2019, going on to be sidelined for approximately six months.
+In spite of this, he still took the field in the 89th minute of the penultimate league fixture with Levadiakos the following weekend, as the side were mathematically crowned champions for the first time since 1985 and third overall.

 On 5 March 2021, aged 35, Vieirinha renewed his contract until the summer of 2022.
 On 22 May, he scored the first goal from the spot as PAOK won 2–1 against league winners Olympiacos in the domestic cup final.

-On 24 February 2022, Vieirinha scored in a 2–1 home victory over FC Midtjylland in the knockout round play-offs of the UEFA Europa Conference League, helping his team reach the round of 16 in Europe for the first time in 48 years after a penalty shootout.
+On 24 February 2022, Vieirinha scored in a 2–1 home victory over Midtjylland in the knockout round play-offs of the UEFA Europa Conference League, helping his team reach the round of 16 in Europe for the first time in 48 years after a penalty shootout.
 In June, he agreed to a one-year extension.

+Vieirinha retired from professional football on 11 May 2025.